Algiers tramway: Route

 The tramway network's only line runs on an east-west route, starting at Ruisseau station in the southeastern part of the city centre and then turning right onto Tripoli Avenue and paralleling the SNTF's mainline railway out of Algiers.
 The line then crosses over the railway at Caroubier station and continues to run alongside it until splitting off near La Glacière station.
 The line crosses the El Harrach river on a bridge and then runs alongside and in the median of the N5 and N24 motorways until Tamaris station, where it leaves the motorway and curves sharply south to serve the Mokhtar Zerhouni, Rabia Taher and 5 Juillet residential neighbourhoods, as well as the Houari Boumédiène Technological University.
 The line reaches its southernmost point at Université de Bab Ezzouar (USTHB) station before turning back north towards Bordj El Kiffan, running east through its town centre before rejoining the N24 motorway and running alongside it in a northeasterly direction until Faculté Biomedicale stop, where the line turns south once again to serve the residential centre of Dergana, where it terminates.
-The line's length of 23.2 kilometres makes it the longest tramway currently operating in Algeria.
+The line's total length of 23.2 km makes it the longest tramway currently operating in Algeria.

 From its terminus at Ruisseau until it crosses the El Harrach river, the line runs on the former route of the CFRA network's line to El Harrach.